songololo/aiovectortiler/docs/install.md

     && sudo apt-get install -y git build-essential python3 python3-pip python3-psycopg2 python3-shapely protobuf-compiler\
     && pip3 install pip --upgrade
 ```
-On a Mac, the conda python package manager is recommended as an easy manner for installing these packages.
+On a Mac, the conda python package manager is an easy manner to install these packages.

-On Windows, the easiest manner is to download prebuilt binaries.
+On Windows, downloaded prebuilt binaries tends to be the best option.

 Once these packages are available in your environment, proceed with:
 ```